At the Movies (1986 TV program): Siskel & Ebert & the Movies (1986–1987)

-The series itself began in September 1986 as Siskel & Ebert & the Movies, when Siskel and Ebert signed with Buena Vista Entertainment, the television division of the Walt Disney Company.
-The title of the show was shortened to simply Siskel and Ebert in mid-1987.
+Siskel & Ebert (1987–1999)

+The show's title was shortened to simply Siskel and Ebert in mid-1987.
 The program was originally recorded in the studios of WBBM-TV, Chicago's CBS owned-and-operated station.
-In August of 2001, a few years after Disney's 1996 purchase of Capital Cities/ABC, the show's tapings were moved to ABC's Chicago station, WLS-TV, where it remained for its duration.
+In August 2001, a few years after Disney's 1996 purchase of Capital Cities/ABC, the show's tapings were moved to ABC's Chicago station, WLS-TV, where it remained for its duration.

-Siskel and Ebert often had notably divergent tastes, and as a result, heated arguments and spats added to the series's popularity.
-Many viewers considered such "fights" to be the highlight of the program.
-In joint appearances on the talk show circuit, especially on David Letterman's NBC and CBS shows, the two critics indicated a mutual respect and friendship off screen.
+Siskel and Ebert often had notably divergent tastes, and as a result, heated arguments and spats that added to the series's popularity.
+Many viewers considered such "fights" the highlight of the program.
+In joint appearances on the talk show circuit, especially David Letterman's NBC and CBS shows, the two critics indicated a mutual respect and friendship off screen.
 Widely circulated outtakes from promo-recording sessions show the two both bickering and joking off-air.

-In 1998, Gene Siskel was hospitalized for treatment of a brain tumor.
+On May 11, 1998, Siskel was hospitalized for treatment of a brain tumor.
 For a few weeks, the show was taped with Siskel on the telephone (from his hospital bed) and Ebert in the studio.
-Although Siskel would eventually return to the studio, he seemed noticeably more lethargic and mellow than usual.
-In February 1999, Siskel announced he was taking a leave of absence for further treatment of the tumor, hoping to return.
+Siskel eventually returned to the studio, but he seemed noticeably more lethargic and mellow.
+In February 1999, he announced he was taking a leave of absence for further treatment of the tumor, hoping to return.
 Less than three weeks later, Siskel died from complications of the surgery.
-The weekend following Siskel's death, Ebert devoted the entire half-hour as a tribute to him.
+The weekend after Siskel's death, Ebert devoted the entire half-hour to a tribute to him.
 On the show were various clips from shows past as well as their history together as journalists and then on television.
-Also, Ebert appeared on ABC's Good Morning America in a tribute to Siskel along with Diane Sawyer, Charles Gibson, Peter Jennings, and Joel Siegel, fellow critic and friend of Siskel.
+Ebert also appeared on ABC's Good Morning America in a tribute to Siskel along with Diane Sawyer, Charles Gibson, Peter Jennings, and Joel Siegel, fellow critic and friend of Siskel.

 The last show that Siskel and Ebert hosted together aired during the weekend of January 23–24, 1999.
 On that show, they reviewed At First Sight, Another Day in Paradise, The Hi-Lo Country, Playing by Heart, and The Theory of Flight.
+Ebert gave thumbs down to all but Another Day In Paradise, while Siskel gave thumbs up to all but Playing by Heart.

 Roger Ebert & the Movies (1999–2000)

 Ebert continued the show with a series of guest critics.
-Originally containing the Siskel & Ebert title, the program was renamed Roger Ebert & the Movies on the weekend of September 4–5, 1999, following the death of Gene Siskel.
-The guests were allowed to try out their wits with Roger Ebert and test the possible chemistry.
+Originally retaining the Siskel & Ebert title, the program was renamed Roger Ebert & the Movies on the weekend of September 4–5, 1999, after Siskel's death.
+The guests matched wits with Ebert and tested their chemistry.
 Ebert and film director Martin Scorsese co-hosted one noteworthy episode about the best films of the 1990s.
-This format continued through the end of the 1998–99 season and into 2000 before Ebert named fellow Chicago Sun-Times columnist Richard Roeper as his new permanent co-host.
+This format continued through the end of the 1998–99 season and into 2000 before Ebert named fellow Chicago Sun-Times columnist Richard Roeper as his permanent co-host.
+Critics Joyce Kulhawik and Michaela Pereira were the other two finalists for the role before the job ultimately went to Roeper.